 Community engagement and education is a key strength of Ear Science Institute Australia.
 We pride ourselves on giving back to the community that supports us and assisting those in most need of our services.
 In the year ahead, we will continue to develop our existing programs further and enhance our offerings to the local and broader community through information technology to increase our reach.

-World Health Organization’s research demonstrates that developing countries have the most significant prevalence of hearing-impaired people, mainly through rural areas across Southeast Asia, the Asia Pacific and sub-Saharan Africa.
+World Health Organization’s research demonstrates that developing countries have the most significant prevalence of hearing-impaired people, mainly in rural areas across Southeast Asia, the Asia Pacific and sub-Saharan Africa.

-To help these people, our Lions Hearing Clinics, in collaboration with Lions Hearing Foundation, donate thousands of pre-owned hearing aids to areas in need through a joint initiative called the Lions Hearing Aid Bank.
+To help these people, our Lions Hearing Clinics, in collaboration with the Lions Hearing Foundation, donate thousands of pre-owned hearing aids to needy areas through a joint initiative called the Lions Hearing Aid Bank.